Plant DetailShow Menu

 Flower Description:

-Small blue flowers with 5 petals and white centers resemble Forget-Me-not flowers.
-They occur in clusters on stems held above the plant in April-May.
+Small blue flowers with 5 petals and white centers resemble forget-me-not flowers.
+They occur in clusters on stems held above the plant.
+Blooming occurs from early to mid-spring and may also last through early summer.

 • Leaves: